Severino Reyes: Personal life

 Reyes married his childhood friend Maria Paz Puato with whom he had 17 children.
 He spoke both Tagalog and Spanish, and understood Latin, Greek, Hebrew, and various Philippine languages aside from Tagalog.

 Death

 Severino died on September 15, 1942 in Manila due to Parkinson's disease in World War 2.

 Legacy

+The National Historical Commission granted him a historical marker on September 1969, installed at the front of his house in Santa Cruz in the street renamed after him.
 On February 11, 2022, Reyes was honored with a Google Doodle in commemoration of his 161st birthday.